-Usually, when readers email me, they ask for advice on how to save more and spend less.
-That’s why I found it interesting when I received an email from a reader who wanted help with the exact opposite problem.
+Most readers who email me ask for advice on how to save more and spend less.
+So, I was intrigued when a reader reached out with the exact opposite problem.

 For Cal, living frugally and saving money is so second-nature that it’s actually difficult for him to spend money, even though he has plenty.